 Source: SJB -178-1860 Inventory of the estate of Widow Marcelin Haydel (Marie Azélie Haydel); 10-12 November 1860.
 Anna and Victor Haydel in the last inventory of the Haydel Plantation.

 - The name of Antoine Haydel (who is a white member of the Haydel family) is listed as the father of the mixed-race child, Victor Haydel on the certificate of baptism.
 Records in other states rarely show documented evidence of white slave owners as parents of black slaves.
-However, in Louisiana there are many instances where these relationships are documented.
+However, in Louisiana, there are many instances where these relationships are seen documented.

 - The baptism record can serve as the beginning paper trail in gathering evidence of a bloodline connection to the white Haydel family on the German coast of Louisiana.

 - This mixed-race person born of a mother who was enslaved makes the child enslaved, according to the Code Noir in Louisiana.
 This law states that the status of the child will follow that of the mother at the time of birth.
 These laws were enacted in Louisiana as early as 1724 during the French colonial period in Louisiana.
 They were later modified, yet still defined the status (free or enslaved) of individuals born during the time of Victor’s birth.

 - The child identified as Victor is given the surname Haydel, which is the same as the white family that owned him and his mother, Anna.
 Consequently, it is the same surname as the man identified on Victor’s baptism certificate as his father, Antoine Haydel.